ndf-zz/fletchck/README.md

 Service checks that use TLS will verify the service certificate and hostname unless the selfsigned option is set.
-If expiry of a self-signed certificate needs to be checked, use the cert check with selfsigned option.
+If expiry of a self-signed certificate needs to be checked, use the cert check with selfsigned option set.

 The following notification actions are supported:

    - email: Send an email
-   - sms: Post SMS via Cloudkinnekt API
+   - sms: Post SMS via Cloudkinnekt API (http fetch)
    - log: Log PASS/FAIL